 If you're looking to straighten your teeth but aren't keen on the look of metal braces, have you considered clear aligners like SmileLife?
-There are quite a few different braces options available that are less visible than the traditional train tracks, but with so much choice it can get overwhelming.
+There are quite a few different dental braces available that are less visible than the traditional train tracks, but with so much choice it can get overwhelming.

 So, we aim to give you all the information you need to make the right choices so you can achieve a more confident smile.
 This article will discuss SmileLife, and answer the following questions, topics and more: